GuildOfWeavers/AirAssembly/specs/README.md

 (the funny shape of the Inputs drawing is not accidental; check out [nested input register](#Nested-input-registers) example to see why).

-## Module components
+## Module sections
-The sections below provide detailed explanation of [AirAssembly module](#AirAssembly-module) components.
+The sections below provide detailed explanation of [AirAssembly module](#AirAssembly-module) sections.

 ### Field declaration
 Field declaration section specifies a finite field to be used in all arithmetic expressions.
 The declaration expression has the following form: